se-edu/se-book/codeQuality/maximiseReadability/intermediate/outcomes.md

-:trophy: Can follow intermediate guidelines for improving readability :two:
+{{glyphicon_flag}} Can follow intermediate guidelines for improving readability :two: